lyteword/chspurgeon-tod/volume-3/psalm-59.md

 **Verses 6-7.**

-1\.They are diligent about it, *They return at evening.*
+1\.
+They are diligent about it, *They return at evening.*

 2\. *Mad,* and set to do it, *They make a noise like a dog,* and threaten boldly.

-3\.Unwearied and obdurate in their purpose: *They go round about the city.*
+3\.
+Unwearied and obdurate in their purpose: *They go round about the city.*

-4\.Impudent, and brag what they will do to me: *Behold, they belch out with their mouth.*
+4\.
+Impudent, and brag what they will do to me: *Behold, they belch out with their mouth.*

-5\.And their words are bloody: *Swords are in their lips.
+5\.
+And their words are bloody: *Swords are in their lips.
 Adam Clarke.*

 **Verse 7.** *Behold, they belch out with their mouth,* etc. Bark like dogs, so Aben Ezra; or, *bubble out,* as a fountain bubbles out with water; so they cast out their wickedness in great abundance (see Jer 6:7); the phrase denotes the abundance of evil things and wicked speeches that come out of their mouths, which showed the naughtiness of their hearts; so David's enemies blustered and threatened what they would do to him could they find him; and Christ's enemies poured out their wicked charges of blasphemy and sedition against him in great plenty, and without proof. *John Gill.*